paulfioravanti/steno-dictionaries/dictionaries/overrides.md

   - the frequency that I would use a word causes me to want to swap the entries for an outline and its `*`-flagged version
   - it's more convenient for me to use it for something else
+  - I want to build muscle memory on a preferred outline that requires me to override an existing outline
   - the text that it maps to already has multiple other outlines entries, and so the outline would be better re-purposed being mapped to another word that, say, Plover theory did not assign a one stroke brief to